UstDoesTech/ust-blog/content/posts/strategy/numerical-impermanence-intro/index.md

 Remember when I said that impermanence helps me stay grounded?
 And that mathematics is a grounded discipline?
 Well...
 Let's destroy the idea that it's a grounded discipline.

 Mathematics is a discipline that is often seen as rigid and unchanging.
 But the reality is that mathematics is constantly evolving and changing.
 The concept of numerical impermanence is about embracing this change and using it to our advantage.
-However, the one thing that is going to undermine the core tenets of mathematics, the idea of that numbers are fixed and unchanging, is the idea that numbers are not fixed and unchanging.
+However, the one thing that is going to undermine the core tenets of mathematics, the idea that numbers are fixed and unchanging, is the idea that numbers are not fixed and unchanging.
 Numbers are not permanent.
 They are not constant.
 They are not immutable.
 They are not even real (with some branches of mathematics going "well, duh").

 Still with me?